MicroLite-ORM/MicroLite.Extensions.Mvc/README.md

 The `ValidateModelNotNullAttribute` will throw an `ArgumentNullException` if the model in a request is null, it saves having to write `if (model == null) { throw new ArgumentNullException("model"); }` at the start of every action.

-You may not want the attribute to apply to a certain controller or action, therefore the `ValidateModelNotNullAttribute` has a `SkipValidation` property (false by default) which allows you to opt out individual controllers or actions.
+You may not want the attribute to apply to a certain action, therefore the `ValidateModelNotNullAttribute` has a `SkipValidation` property (false by default) which allows you to opt out individual actions.

-    [ValidateModelNotNull(SkipValidation = true)] // will affect all methods in the controller public class CustomerController : MicroLiteController { ... }
+    [ValidateModelNotNull(SkipValidation = true)] // will only affect the action it is applied to public ActionResult Edit(int id, Model model) { ... }

-    [ValidateModelNotNull(SkipValidation = true)] // will only affect individual methods
-    public ActionResult Edit(int id, Model model) { ... }

 ### ValidateModelStateAttribute

 The `ValidateModelStateAttribute` validates the model state in a request and redirects to the view if it is invalid, it saves having to wrap all your methods with `if (ModelState.IsValid())`.

-There are times when you may want to return a different model to the view than the one posted to the controller so it is easy to opt out at either action or controller level:
+There are times when you may want to return a different model to the view than the one posted to the action so it is easy to opt out an action:

-    [ValidateModelState(SkipValidation = true)] // will affect all methods in the controller public class CustomerController : MicroLiteController { ... }
+    [ValidateModelState(SkipValidation = true)] // will only affect the action it is applied to public ActionResult Edit(int id, Model model) { ... }

-    [ValidateModelState(SkipValidation = true)] // will only affect individual methods
-    public ActionResult Edit(int id, Model model) { ... }

 ### MicroLiteSessionAttribute

 The `MicroLiteSessionAttribute` will ensure that an `ISession` or `IReadOnlySession` is opened and assigned to your controller if it inherits from `MicroLiteController`/`MicroLiteReadOnlyController` or implements `IHaveSession`/`IHaveReadOnlySession` prior to an action being called.
 It will then ensure that the session is disposed of after the action has been called.
 When constructed, it requires the name of the connection the session should be opened for.